 - Step five: sum the lower proportions.
 Sum across all partners to derive SLP percentage.
 100% SLP means full relief; lower percentages mean partial relief; 0% SLP means full SDLT at market value.

-The structural implication of step four is that the SLP calculation rewards partnerships where the partners' post-transaction income-profit shares match the apportionment of the relevant owner's pre-transaction proportion.
-Partnerships set up with mismatched ratios (a sole-proprietor-to-partnership transfer where the sole proprietor takes 70% of the partnership but the apportionment to the partner spouses or family members is only 30%) produce sub-optimal SLP percentages.
-Partnership planning for an upcoming incorporation should anticipate the SLP arithmetic by aligning income-profit shares with the expected NewCo ownership structure.
+Step four is where the calculation rewards you for matching the partners' post-transaction income-profit shares to the apportionment of the relevant owner's pre-transaction proportion.
+Mismatched ratios cost relief: take a sole-proprietor-to-partnership transfer where the sole proprietor keeps 70% of the partnership but the apportionment to the partner spouses or family members is only 30%, and the SLP percentage falls short.
+If you are heading for incorporation, plan the SLP arithmetic in advance and align your income-profit shares with the company ownership structure you intend to put in place.

 Worked example: the Mawell-Estate sisters incorporate to NewCo